 The CTE Center is currently focused on four interconnected research endeavors:

-- SLI-BU CTE Brain Bank – pathological research is the bedrock of the study of disease.
+- VA-BU-CLF CTE Brain Bank – pathological research is the bedrock of the study of disease.
 The CTE Center neuropathologists study brain and spinal cord tissue of former athletes to better understand the cause, progression, and characteristics of the disease

 - Brain Donation Registry – a registry of current and former athletes and military personnel who wish to donate their brain and spinal cord to the CTE Center after death